Your State Wants to Help You Save for Retirement. Here's How

 This happens in much the same way many workplace plans auto-enroll new staff members in 401(k)s, and transfer funds automatically into the company's 401(k) plan before paychecks are issued.

 Auto-IRAs do allow workers to opt out or change their contribution rates, and employers don't make additional matching contributions as they typically do with 401(k)s.
-Still, the fact that auto-IRAs make enrollment the default significantly increases the chances of people contributing — and thus improving their retirement readiness.
+Still, the fact that auto-IRAs make enrollment the default significantly increases the chances of people contributing — and improving their retirement readiness.

 Participating states are indicated in dark red below.
 If your state is a different color, you can read more about its efforts to start an auto-IRA or similar program in a summary developed by the Georgetown University Center for Retirement Initiatives.
-South Dakota is the only state not involved in this type of program.
-If you live in California, you can take advantage of the new "CalSavvy" chat function to help you navigate the CalSavers program.

 As most state programs lack matching contributions, there's less incentive for worker participation, and workers get less support in saving.

-That may change in 2027, as a new federal incentive called the Saver’s Match is scheduled to take effect under SECURE 2.0.
+That might change in 2027, as a new federal incentive called the Saver’s Match is scheduled to take effect under SECURE 2.0.
 If it does, the federal government will match up to 50% of contributions to an eligible worker's IRA or workplace plan, up to a maximum of $1,000 for individuals and $2,000 for couples filing jointly.

 The matching funds would be available only to individuals earning $35,000 or less, or couples with an income of $71,000 or less.
 Contributions begin to phase out once income reaches $20,500 for singles or $41,000 for joint filers.

 "Saver’s Match could enhance the retirement savings of millions of low- and moderate-income households," Pew wrote in a report about the new accounts.
-This greater opportunity for workers to save for retirement would help them secure their futures, and also ease burdens on state budgets as lawmakers face the demands of an aging population."
+This greater opportunity for workers to save for retirement would help them secure their futures and also ease burdens on state budgets as lawmakers face the demands of an aging population."

 The existence of the match could also prompt people to save more.
 While 84% of people responding to Pew's survey expressed initial interest in an auto-IRA program even without the matching funds, this number jumped to 94% when people heard about the Saver's Match.